-Honoured by the fact that, although for quite a short while, I was assistant to Professor Bauman - yes, his assistant, and not just an assistant under Professor Bauman, and thus had gained the opportunity to write something on the occasion of his great anniversary, I found myself in somewhat of a predicament.
-What should I dedicate to someone in a scientific journal who deserves to be dedicated the result of several years of research, or at least a scientific spark capable of igniting a new scientific fire, when the time of my involvement in original science is long behind me.
+Honoured by the fact that, although for quite a short while, I was assistant to Professor Bauman - yes, his assistant, and not just an assistant under Professor Bauman, and thus had gained the opportunity to write something on the occasion of his great anniversary, I found myself in somewhat of a pre-What dicament. should I dedicate to someone in a scientific journal who deserves to be dedicated the result of several years of research, or at least a scientific spark capable of igniting a new scientific fire, when the time of my involvement in original science is long behind me.

-I'm probably not the only one to say that Professor Bauman is an extraordinary person engineering in this region.
-However, what I wish to highlight are his other, in my opinion, no less important contributions that cannot be evaluated by citation indexes.
+I'm probably not the only one to say that Professor Bauman is an extraordinary person.